ManInWeb3/flashbots-builders-iac/mainnet/README.md

-Just a placeholder to show how other chains can be organised
+Just a placeholder to show how other networks can be organised